Two Christs era

-Stiude - is for Students just for short and title ornaments.
+Stiude - is students just for short title.

-At the start of my college years waaaay back whenever, I was going to be better.
+At the start of my college years I was going to be better.
 I wanted validation for something, motherhood maybe, womanhood, possibly.
 I was not yet manifested in Christ and had no idea what future awaited me.

-No one was going to tell me I couldn't do it.
+No one was going to tell me I couldn't make it through college.

 And then life did happen.
 As it does for all of us.
 For my straight line, I now saw gaps I didn't expect to have to find a way to fill.
 I lost my way again and again, I was in the darkness about how aid worked.
 It just was not working out like I wanted.
 I was behind, in classes.
-Two years turned to threeeeee.....
-(Oh my).
+Two years turned into three...
 I was pretty sure when I heard about community college by the way....I read "two years college,"

 It took me three probably.

 Yes, that is how long it took me to finish Community College, three if you add the breaks I definitely needed and the class I failed or needed extra credits to fulfill my first degree, I believe I had a program switch as well which is okay.
 I wasn't as fast as some who graduated on time.
 To complain about it stretching longer should not be an option for you if you really want to finish what you started.

-I got stuck by math (but I learned), I got stuck by debt (but I don't regret it and never will), I got stuck by Bio, just for the record....I'll explain this one briefly.
+I got stuck by math (but I learned), I got stuck by debt, I got stuck by Bio, just for the record....I'll explain this one briefly.

-Its the single most poignant reason I decided against the healthcare field.
-Besides the fact that I'm an artist and can't be anything other.
-You see, at one point between atoms and whatever else, my professor told me I was failing.
+You see, at one point between atoms, cell structures, and cell Adhesions, my professor told me I was failing.
 We battled that.
 Together.
 I passed.
-Maybe during those exams where she saw some of us were struggling, she knew that work was (................................................) hhrd.
+Maybe during those exams where she saw some of us were struggling, she knew that work was hard for me at the time.

 She is a doctor, so she did it already.
 Anyway I passed.
 Don't ask me how.
 It was a miracle.
 With her help.
 Good.
 Onward.

 What's personally indigenous to you?
-Is it art, music, writing, cooking, anything? everything? most things? nothing?
+Is it prayer, reading, art, music, writing, cooking, anything? everything? most things? nothing?